andrewbigger/tps/README.md

 You may exit at any time by entering the `quit` command at the current prompt

+### Performance

+JSON is parsed and loaded into memory, where the searching is done.
+For large files, parsing the JSON into memory objects takes the lion's share of the execution time.

+### Search Behaviour

+The default search matcher is a case insensitive match of any part of a string.
+However each record type is capable of implementing its own overrides for attributes where a partial match, or a string based match is not suitable.

+For example, partial matching of IDs doesn't feel partiularly useful - i.e. searching for an ID of 1 using the default matcher will match any ID with 1 in it (1, 10, 11 etc).

+Therefore, all ID attributes in known record types perform a case sensitive equivalence check before including them in the results.

+Tag searches select from an array where a case insensitive partial match is observed on any one of the elements in the array.
+As such given the current implementation searching for multiple tags simultaneously isn't currently possible.

+Boolean values are matched as strings.

+You may search for empty values by specifying `\empty` as your search term.
+Bad luck if you've got some data with backslash + empty.

 ## Tests and Quality Checks

 To run application tests, please execute: